As an Amazon Associate we earn from qualifying purchases.

 Weston French Fry Cutter Machine

 Like the Foodservice 43204, the Weston Machine comes with 2 blades that can slice potatoes ½ inch and ⅜ inch thick.
-Where the Weston Machine shines is that it can also dice potatoes and other vegetables, which no other cutter on our list can do.
+Where the Weston Machine shines is that it can also dice potatoes and other vegetables, which no other cutter on my list can do.

 This device comes with a knife guide that can be snapped onto the cutter, and this is how you’re able to dice various foods.
 As you run your sweet potatoes through the cutter and past the knife guide, you can stop pushing down at any point to customize how large your dices are.